nilforms/samurai_kv/README.md

-insert(Client, Key, Value) - adds new Key-Value pair to storage or updates Value of exisitng key, if Client is connected delete(Client, Key) - removes the Key from storage, if Client is connected get(Client, Key) - returns Key from storage if Key exists, and if Client is connected disconnect(Client) - disconnects Client from storage
+insert(Client, Key, Value) - adds new Key-Value pair to storage or updates Value of exisitng key, if Client is connected delete(Client, Key) - removes the Key from storage, if Client is connected get(Client, Key) - returns Key from storage if Key exists, and if Client is connected get_all(Client) - returns all Key-Value pairs for Client disconnect(Client) - disconnects Client from storage
 ```